rmv6471/rmv6471.github.io/project.md

 ## My Project

-I applied machine learning techniques to investigate...
-Below is my report.
+I applied machine learning techniques to investigate if it is possible to predict solar panel energy intake based on weather conditions.

 ***